Balancing School and Sports

 Maybe stopping for ice cream only takes 45 minutes.
 But, if you skipped that little event, your child would have 45 minutes every Friday night to get their weekend homework done and get ready for their week.
 Use this opportunity to introduce them to some retro candy.
 That will still make the Friday night a treat!

 Look for other activities that drain on your child’s time with no real reward and see if you can put that time to better use.

 It is very important that you teach your child to prioritize.
 This is a life skill that we all must master.

-When your child is facing football or softball practice, they have a test to study for, and their friend wants to come for a visit; which should he do?
+When your child is facing football or softball practice, they have an internet commercialization history test to study for, and their friend wants to come for a visit; which should he do?

 All of these things are important.
 By looking at the day, you can determine what time they should study and what time they will be at practice.